rozek/syncableStore/README.md

 small wrapper around SyncedStore which enhances change reporting

+> **Important:** this is W.I.P. - **do not use it right now**!
+While it "works on my machine", using it as an imported module in 3rd-party apps currently causes subtle incnsistencies due to bundling...

 ## Overview ##

 From their GitHub repo: "[SyncedStore CRDT](https://github.com/YousefED/SyncedStore) is an easy-to-use library for building live, collaborative applications that sync automatically".